-State Dept. seeks tighter visa process in move toward ‘extreme vetting’
+State Dept. seeks social-media checks in tough new visa rules

 Applicants may not necessarily be denied a visa if they fail to provide all the information if it is determined they can provide a “credible explanation”, the notice said.

-U.S. Secretary of State Rex Tillerson first introduced similar measures in a March 15 cable to American consular officers that outlined questions officers should now ask in order to tighten vetting of U.S. visa applicants.
+Secretary of State Rex Tillerson first introduced similar measures in a March cable to American consular officers that outlined questions officers should now ask in order to tighten vetting of U.S. visa applicants.

-But Tillerson had to withdraw that guidance in a cable just days later, writing to officers worldwide that the Office of Management and Budget had not approved those specific questions.
-The OMB must review all agency rules.Report Typo/Error
+But Tillerson had to withdraw that guidance in a cable just days later, writing to officers worldwide that the OMB had not approved those specific questions.

+The State Department estimated that the additional screening measures would take approximately an hour per applicant, meaning an additional 65,000 additional hours of work per year.